cpajr/flowanalyzer/Install/README.md

 }
 ```

+Additional output may also be included with details depending on the version of Elasticsearch.

 ### sFlow Index
 The build_sflow_index_elk5.sh script creates the default index for storing sFlow data in Elasticsearch.
 A separate script and index are used because sFlow data can be very different from network flow data depending on what sFlow counter records are being exported.